Air Scout: History

 The Boy Scouts Association eventually introduced Air Scouts in 1941.

 The 4th World Scout Jamboree in 1933 was the first international gathering where Air Scouts were represented.
-On 9 August Robert Baden-Powell visited the Air Scouts, in the company of Pál Teleki Hungarian Chief Scout and László Almásy (known as The English Patient), who was a leader of the Hungarian Air Scouts.
+On 9 August, Robert Baden-Powell visited the Air Scouts, in the company of Pál Teleki, a Hungarian Chief Scout and László Almásy (known as The English Patient), who was a leader of the Hungarian Air Scouts.

 Worldwide

 Austria

 Austrian scouts were forerunners of Air Scouting in Europe.
 Air Scouts attended the 4th World Scout Jamboree held in Hungary (1933), in front of the contingent was Robert Kronfeld, prioneering of Austrian gliding and Rover Scout leader from Innsbruck.

 Australia

 Scouts Australia has a few active Air Scout groups.
 Air Scouts Canberra is located in Deakin, Australian Capital Territory.
-There are two Air Scouts Groups in Western Australia, Bullsbrook and Morley Groups.
+The Morley Group is currently the only Air Scout Group in Western Australia as of the closing of the Bullsbrook Air Scout Group.
 There is one Air Scout Group in Victoria, 3rd Chelsea Air Scouts, located in Melbourne bayside suburb of Chelsea.
 There are also Air Scouts in individual Scout Groups.
 There is one Air Activities Centre at Camden airport, Sydney, New South Wales.
 While the group does not include any youth members, there are many adult members.